wlattner/rf/README.md

 Usage
 -----
 ### Fit
 A model can be fitted from a csv file, the label should be the first column and the remaining columns should be numeric features.
-The file should have no header.
+The file may contain a header row.
+If a header row is present, the column names will be used for variable names in the variable importance report (see below).
 For example, the iris data would appear as:

+	"Species","Sepal.Length","Sepal.Width","Petal.Length","Petal.Width"
 	"setosa",5.1,3.5,1.4,0.2
 	"setosa",4.9,3,1.4,0.2
 	"setosa",4.7,3.2,1.3,0.2